Netcracker/KubeMarine/documentation/Troubleshooting.md

 ```

 The error reports that the specified node does not have superuser rights.
 The error occurs
-before the payload is executed on the cluster when running `install` or `add_node` procedure.
+before the payload is executed on the cluster when running the `install` or `add_node` procedure.

-To fix this, add connection user to the sudoer group on the cluster node.
+To fix this, add a connection user to the sudoer group on the cluster node.

-Example for Ubuntu (reboot required):
+An example for Ubuntu (reboot required) is as given below.

 ```bash
 sudo adduser <username> sudo
 ```